-To enter this manoeuvre, the B-risers are gripped below the maillons and symmetrically pulled down together (approx. 20-30 cm) and maintained in that position.
+To enter this manoeuvre, the B-risers are gripped below the maillons and

 Initiating the maneuver is physically demanding because it can take some strength to pull the risers down until the wing is deformed.
 After this, the physical effort is less.
 Continue to hold the risers in position.
 Once the wing is deformed, its horizontal speed will drop to 0 km/h; vertical descending speed increases to -6 to -8 m/s, depending on the conditions and how the manoeuvre is performed.